 Prof. Barreca has 25-years of experience in the field of medicinal chemistry and drug discovery, and her main topics include infectious, neurodegenerative, and inflammatory diseases.
 She started her career at the University of Messina, where she founded a research laboratory in thefield of computational chemistry applied to drug discovery.
-In 2000−2001 Prof. Barreca was Visiting Scientist at the University of Houston and in 2007 she moved at the Department of Pharmaceutical Sciences of University of Perugia, where she set up and leads the “Computer-aided drug discovery and Molecular Modeling laboratory” and she is Associate Professor.
+In 2000−2001 Prof. Barreca was Visiting Scientist at the University of Houston and in 2007 she moved at the Department of Pharmaceutical Sciences of University of Perugia, where she set up and leads the I2D Lab (In silico Drug Discovery Laboratory) and she is Associate Professor.
 She has successfully collaborated to different multidisciplinary national and international projects where she made a crucial contribution to the rational identification and development of small molecules possessing the desired biological activity.
 Prof. Barreca has received awards and acknowledgments for her scientific activity, including the prestigious Italian&Farmindustria Prize for Pharmaceutical Research.

 Prof. Barreca has identified bioactive small molecules which validate the innovative drug discovery protocol exploited by Sibylla Biotech S.R.L., which she co-founded in 2017.